Francis Laid To Rest As 400,000 Mourn Pope with An Open Heart - UrduPoint

 -

-Francis laid to rest as 400,000 mourn pope 'with an open heart'4 minutes ago
+Francis laid to rest as 400,000 mourn pope 'with an open heart'51 seconds ago

 -